gohugoio/hugo/content/en/functions/split.md

 ---
 title: split
 # linktitle: split
-description: splits a string into substrings separated by a delimiter
+description: Returns an array of strings by splitting STRING by DELIM.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01